fmtlib/fmt/doc/syntax.rst

 zero-padding for numeric types.
 It forces the padding to be placed after the sign or base (if any) but before the digits.
 This is used for printing fields in the form '+000000120'.
 This option is only valid for numeric types and it has no effect on formatting of infinity and NaN.
+This option is ignored when any alignment specifier is present.

 The *precision* is a decimal number indicating how many digits should be displayed after the decimal point for a floating-point value formatted with